microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-ediscoverycustodian-removehold.md

 # ediscoveryCustodian: removeHold
 Namespace: microsoft.graph.security

-Start the process of removing hold from eDiscovery custodians.
-After the operation is created, you can get the status of the case operation by retrieving the `Location` parameter from the response headers.
-The location provides a URL that will return a [eDiscoveryHoldOpertaion](../resources/security-ediscoveryholdoperation.md).
+Start the process of removing hold from [eDiscovery custodians](../resources/security-ediscoverycustodian.md).
+After the operation is created, you can get the status by retrieving the `Location` parameter from the response headers.
+The location provides a URL that will return an [eDiscoveryHoldOperation](../resources/security-ediscoveryholdoperation.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).